Skip to content

 • X-Kafka-Key - if set on the message, the key of the message in Kafka

-Most templates make these variables available through their request or context object, for example:
+Most templates make HTTP headers sent by the connector available through their request or context object, for example:

 For detailed examples with Node.js, see: Serverless For Everyone Else

-For detailed examples with Go, see: Everyday Golang (Premium Edition)
+For detailed examples with Go, see: Everyday Golang (Premium Edition only)

 See also